christopherdiehl/containerception/README.md

 ```

 Play around with that and you should see that ps is working correctly and the container has it's own little filesystem!
-Please note this filesystem persists across multiple containers, and currently has no way to stop user's from "breaking" out of the current working directory.
-Please note that the rootfs directory is created in the Dockerfile.
+Please note this filesystem persists across multiple containers and be aware that the rootfs directory is created in the Dockerfile.

+Credit for this repo goes to the amazing namespaces in Go articles by [Teddy King](https://github.com/teddyking) as well as Liz Rice's own talk [Container From Scratch](https://github.com/lizrice/containers-from-scratch)